DarkSession/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 rather than a Steam, XBox, or Playstation account.
 See the 'AUDIENCE' part of <https://user.frontierstore.net/developer/docs> for the valid values.
+  However, this is an optional parameter.
+If it is not provided, the Frontier authentication will let the user choose the platform.

   A 'scope' of 'auth capi' means we're requesting access to the CAPI, instead of just 'auth' which would just let us know some information associated